OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Methodology

 \subsection{Object-Aware Feature Fusion}

-Finally, we need to aggregate the two types of object-aware features -- i.e., the pseudo-3D feature $F_V$ (flattened into BEV) and the depth feature $F_D$ -- with the BEV features $F_B$.
-Deformable attention~\cite{Deformable-DETR} is an effective way to establish soft associations between features that are not aligned.
-Considering the positional and semantic misalignment between the object-aware features and BEV features, we engage the deformable transformer to fuse them.
+Finally, it is necessary to aggregate the two types of object-aware features: the pseudo-3D feature $F_V$ (flattened into BEV) and the depth feature $F_D$, with the base features $F$ from the base branch.
+The transformer architecture exhibits significant superiority in the adaptive integration of distinct feature tensors, characterized by variations in both shape and semantics.
+This capability is attributed to its inherent flexibility and adaptability, which allows for the effective fusion of diverse data representations within a unified framework.
+Moreover, deformable attention~\cite{Deformable-DETR} provides an effective means to establish soft associations between misaligned features.
+Given the positional and semantic misalignment between the object-aware features and features from the base branch, we utilize the deformable transformer to fuse them.

-The sparse 3D convolutions render the resulting voxel features only have valid values in those grids that are covered by the pseudo-LiDAR points.
-Therefore, there are a large number of invalid grids in $F_V$.
-In order to save memory, we use the valid values in $F_V(p)$ as queries, and take the BEV features $F_B$ as the values.
-Then, we replace the values at the corresponding position in $F_B$ with the ones calculated by the voxel deformable self-attention (VSA) to obtain the BEV output $O_p$ located at $p=(x, y)$:
+When opting for a BEV-based baseline model in the base branch, $F_{B}$ is generated as a BEV feature with the size of $(H_{B}, W_{B})$, and the feature fusion module integrates $F_{B}$ with object-aware voxel features $F_V(p)$.
+Specifically, sparse 3D convolutions produce voxel features with valid values only in grids covered by pseudo-LiDAR points.
+Therefore, a significant number of invalid grids exist in $F_V$.
+To save memory, we use the valid values in $F_V(p)$ as queries and take the BEV features $F_B$ as values.
+Subsequently, we replace the corresponding values in $F_B$ with those calculated by voxel deformable self-attention (VSA) at $p=(x, y)$ to derive the BEV output $O_p$.
+The fusion process is as follows:

 where $DA$ denotes deformable attention.
-In this way, we can aggregate the foreground pseudo-3D features into the BEV representation.
+Thus, foreground pseudo-3D features can be aggregated into the BEV representation through this approach.

+When selecting a query-based baseline model, we sample flattened voxel features $F_V$ corresponding to the reference points of object queries at $p=(x, y)$, as shown in the following formula:

-To take full advantage of the object-level depth estimation, we conduct deformable spatial cross attention~\cite{BEVFormer} on the multi-camera depth maps.
-We take the depth features $F_D$ before softmax as the value, and evenly select $N_{ref}$ 3D reference points in the pillar of each BEV query $Q_p$, thereby projecting them to the selected depth feature maps $\Gamma^{'}_{h}$ for sampling.
-The weighted sum is calculated for all depth feature points sampled by $Q_p$.
-The process of depth deformable cross attention (DCA) can be formulated as:
+To take full advantage of the object-level depth estimation, we implement deformable spatial cross-attention~\cite{BEVFormer} on multi-camera depth maps.
+The depth features $F_D$ before softmax activation are employed as values, with $F_I$ or the flattened $F_B$ serving as the query $Q_p$.
+Each query generates $N_{ref}$ 3D sampling points, which are subsequently projected onto the corresponding depth feature maps to sample features from the respective views $\Gamma^{'}_h$.
+A weighted sum is calculated for all depth feature points sampled by $Q_p$.
+The process of depth deformable cross-attention (DCA) can be expressed as:

 where $\mathcal{M}$ is the camera's projection matrix.